 - There is consistent evidence for a mortality advantage among moderate wine drinkers compared to abstainers.
-However, this may be the result of co-founding social and behavioral factors (4).
+However, this may be the result of confounding social and behavioral factors (4).

-- Controlling for all co-founders, a study involving 124,000 people finds that moderate alcohol drinkers have lower all-cause mortality than non-drinkers.
+- Controlling for all confounders, a study involving 124,000 people finds that moderate alcohol drinkers have lower all-cause mortality than non-drinkers.
 Further, there is strong evidence for the relationship being causal (5).

 - Alcohol affects the mTOR pathway, which slows the aging of cells.
 Moderate alcohol consumption reduces mortality risk, and there’s compelling evidence this is due to the effect on mTOR suppression.
 Calorie restriction is also a suppressor of mTOR, so alcohol may work through a similar pathway (6, 7).

 - Epidemiological studies consistently show that alcohol drinkers have a lower risk of cardiovascular events.
-The case for the benefits of light drinking are compelling (8).
+The case for the benefits of light drinking is compelling (8).

 Does the Dose Make the Poison?

 By looking at the studies, there does appear to be a connection between alcohol consumption and longevity.

 Additionally, this is just a small sample, and there are dozens of studies that find alcohol lengthens lifespan.

 That said, the key is to drink alcohol in modest doses.
 Specifically, the research shows that moderate drinkers show decreased mortality risk compared to non-drinkers.